Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 ### Send custom events

 You can send custom events from the app to Project Griffon using the following API.
-Sending custom events can help inspect information from the app such as API and network responses, foreground and background activity, asset and media downloads, performance metrics, timed processes, app startup times, or screen load times.
+Custom events can help you inspect information from the app such as the API and network responses, foreground and background activity, asset and media downloads, performance metrics, timed processes, app startup times, or screen load times.

 {% tabs %}
 {% tab title="Android" %}

 ### sendEvent

 This API is for sending custom events.